Interactive-Modding/Jurassic-Reborn/README.md

 # RebornMod

 ### RebornMod Leader
-Destruction

-### Reborn is the JurassiCraft code edited by (Destruction, Wyn Price, Last_Dovahkiin(darthvader45), Collinvht, and MSRandom)
-### Changes in this code
-50+ Creatures added
-Bug's fixed
-Item's added
-Entity Changes
-Gui things
-And much more!
+Vitiate

+### Jurassic World Reborn is a prehistoric creature Mod, inspired by the classic dinosaur mod "JurassiCraft".
+While the mod carries several similarities to JurassiCraft, the code is not JurassiCraft's code, but our own property, having been entirely written by our coders.

 ### Developers